adi9820/finetune-hf-vits-facebook-mms-tts/README.md

 ## Inference

-You can use a finetuned model via the Text-to-Speech (TTS) [pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.pipeline) in just a few lines of code.
-Just replace the model path with your own model id or path to the model.
+To use your finetuned model replace the model path with your own model id or path to the model.

 ```python
 import torch